Workshops

 I believe that by connecting with the stories of those who walked this earth before us we can start to see the world in a different light, reconnect with the world around us and look up from the glow of our screens.

-As the author of two books which encourage nature and heritage connection, I can also deliver workshops and storytelling sessions for ages 7 and up.
-In these workshops I use local stories and landmarks to connect people of all ages to the land on which they walk encouraging custodianship, community and understanding.
+As the author of books which encourage nature and heritage connection, through story and folklore, I deliver workshops that use local tales, landmarks and nature lore, to connect people to the land on which they walk encouraging custodianship, community and understanding.

-I have delivered these workshops for YR3 and up in schools, to University students and for adult audiences as part of creative writing groups and conservation groups such as Hampshire and Isle of Wight Wildlife Trust and The Land Trust.
+I have delivered these workshops for WI's, creative writing groups, schools, home education groups, The South Downs National Park Authority, Chichester Boys Club and conservation groups such as Hampshire and Isle of Wight Wildlife Trust and The Land Trust.

 'I had no idea the habitat was so diverse.
 I've learned about new creatures and plant species like the nightjar and bee orchid, which has filled me with a sense of local pride'